segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 Callback loginCallback = new Callback<Token>() {
     @Override
     public void onResponse(@NonNull Token response) {
-        // save token to shared preferences and navigate to the quotes activity saveToken(response);
+        // save token and navigate to the quotes activity saveToken(response);
         startActivity(new Intent(LoginActivity.this, QuotesActivity.class));
     }